- 1 Advantages of using a AR 15 Specific Sling

 Slings are an important accessory for your AR-15 and to use one with your rifle, you need a sling mount.
 A sling mount must be chosen wisely so your slings remain intact and your rifle doesn’t wobble and swing unnecessarily.

 As the name suggests, a sling mount is a point for attaching the sling to the rifle.
 Sling mounts come in a ton of different designs to assist you with the comfort and aesthetics of your AR-15.
-A sling mount provides you quite a few options to attach your slings.
+A sling mount provides you with quite a few options to attach your slings.
 Some probable points where you can mount a sling are:

 Increasing or decreasing the number of sling mounts will also allow you to use your rifle in two-point or three-point sling modes and vice versa.
 Old-fashioned AR-15 handguards might require some gunsmithing or extra adapters, but with a ton of aftermarket accessories on the market, you’ll find a solution for sure.